 Volunteerism with PCC (Polk County Conservation) focuses on hands-on restoration and preservation of high-quality natural areas as well as participation in ongoing construction and maintenance projects in our parks and along our trails and waterways.
-Volunteers work alongside conservation professionals, learn about the Iowa landscape, and participate in projects that yield immediate results.
+Volunteers work alongside conservation professionals, learn about the Iowa landscape, and participate in projects that yield immediate and rewarding results.

 Volunteering with PCC is a wonderful way to lend a helping hand while enjoying the great outdoors.
 All community members, both youth and adult, are invited to participate in a variety of activities and projects throughout the year according to their interests.
 Opportunities abound in any of our managed areas and in a variety of ways.

 Become an important part of your community today!
 Public volunteer events, both virtual and in-person, are held year-round on both weekdays and weekends with dates posted quarterly on the Events Calendar.

 Private events are also available and are tailored specially to your group’s wants, needs, and schedule.